Discover the latest in Jewellery Design by emergent talents from all over the world:

 An ode to femininity

-His passion for jewellery was evident from his young age when he learnt the ancient art from some of Greece’s finest goldsmiths.
+His passion for jewellery was evident from his young age, when he learnt the ancient art from some of Greece’s finest goldsmiths.
 He embarked on his own adventure creating pieces of the highest quality which attracted enough support to launch his brand.
-From classic Greek symbols to the quirky emerald-encrusted frog, Anastazio always strives for excellence.
+From classic Greek symbols to the quirky emerald-encrusted frog, Anastazio always strives for excellence, this is because he has always been inspired by an specific piece of a meditation necklace.
 His jewellery is mainly designed for dynamic women with strong personality, and unique style.
 Photographer: Joanna Pagalia.

 Lago Capovolto Brooch